Popular Young Man Accidentally Knifes Himself To Death Trying To Show Off His ‘Stab-Proof’ Vest

 “Despite the best efforts of the medical professionals, they were unable to save him.”

-Although his wounds were most certainly self-inflicted, interviews with friends, family and neighbors indicate that there was no reason to suspect Easton had deliberately taken his own life.
+Although his wounds were most certainly self-inflicted, interviews with friends, family, and neighbors indicate that there was no reason to suspect Easton had deliberately taken his own life.
 Indeed, Welsh called Easton’s death the result of “foolishness of youth.”

-Meanwhile, Easton’s mom, Alison Price reiterated that she doesn’t believer her son deliberately took his own life, either.
+Meanwhile, Easton’s mom, Alison Price reiterated that she doesn’t believe her son deliberately took his own life, either.

 “It’s more possible if it was bravado, showing off in front of lads, but where a mother and a young girl were, it’s out of character for him.
 I can’t absorb it.”